-Except an outstanding view, you will have the chance to enjoy the local flora and fauna.
-All the important info is written in English, so you can get to know stuff without any local guide.
+Beyond an outstanding view, you will also the chance to enjoy the local flora and fauna.
+All the important info is written in English, so you can get to know information without needing a local guide.

-There are many birds species, our driver said there are leopards.
-I don’t know about that, but I definitely saw this cute deer, it was such a nice experience!
+There are many bird species and our driver said there are leopards, too.
+I don’t know about that, but I definitely saw this cute deer; it was such a nice experience!

 You should also know that the staff cares about the environment.
 Thus, you won’t be allowed inside with plastic bags.
-But do not worry, they will give you a paper substitute instead.
+But don’t worry, they will give you a paper substitute instead.

 The trail itself is very easy, it can be done with close to no physical effort.
 When you begin, you will have a choice of 2 directions- right and left.
-The trail is circular, so it doesn’t really matter which one you choose actually.
-But I’d recommend taking the right path.
-This way you will not follow the crowd, you will be on your own.
+The trail is circular, so it actually doesn’t really matter which one you choose.
+I’d recommend taking the right path because this way you will not follow the crowd and you will be on your own.

-Whatever route you choose, don’t miss out the Baker’s falls, it is also very beautiful.
+Whatever route you choose, don’t miss out on Baker’s Falls; it is also very beautiful.

 And of course, the main point of all this- you will get to see 2 amazing view points: the World’s End (870 m (2800 ft. drop), and the Little World’s end (270 m.
 (890 ft.).
 If it is clear, you will be able to see all the way to Adam’s Peak.

-Additionally, people usually miss a small museum that is located right before the main entrance near toilets.
+Additionally, people usually miss a small museum that is located right before the main entrance near the toilets.
 Check it out on the way out, it is nice and it is included in the price.

 How long it will take

-Not much, all together with all the stops around 2-2.5 hours.
-The walk itself is not challenging at all, it is not like hiking Adam’s peak.
+Not long, all together with all the stops around 2-2.5 hours.
+The walk itself is not challenging at all; it’s definitely not like hiking Adam’s peak.